How much Vitamin D do children need?

 - Skin pigmentation – naturally darker skin tones absorb less sunlight and therefore create less vitamin D than those with lighter skin tones.

-- Maternal deficiency and breastfeeding – inadequate levels of Vitamin D in the mother during pregnancy may have long term effects on the child’s bone and skeletal health.
-The most important factor for the development of Vitamin D deficiency in infants is the mother’s Vitamin D status.
-Unfortunately, breast milk is a poor source of Vitamin D and exclusively breast fed infants may be at risk of deficiency, particularly if they are dark skinned.
+- Maternal insufficiency and breastfeeding – inadequate levels of Vitamin D in the mother during pregnancy may have long term effects on the child’s bone and skeletal health.
+The most important factor for the development of Vitamin D insufficiency in infants is the mother’s Vitamin D status.
+Unfortunately, breast milk is a poor source of Vitamin D and exclusively breast fed infants may be at risk of insufficiency, particularly if they are dark skinned.

 - Braun L., Cohen M; Herbs & Natural Supplements: An evidence based guide, 3rd Edition; Elsevier; Australia; 2010